cfJalos/cfJalos.github.io/README.md

 ### Develop Growth Mindset

   -**Celebrate Trying**.
-The root of ~growth mindset~ start at home, ourselves.
+The root of *growth mindset* start at home, ourselves.
 Cultivating this skill starts from parents, friends, teacher, co worker, boss, supervisor most important is our own mind.
 Anywhere we spend most of our environment.
 Celebrating trying encourage us to develop new skills we're interested in.
 Doing this will make us learn the skill which also can hep us in everyday life.
 Mental mindsets must be changed if we are to purse success.
-The ability to understand our own mindset allow us to experience the benefits that the ~growth mindset~ gives us.
-When we can shift away from our ~fixed mindset~ we our allowing ourself to have the ability to overcome more challenges.
+The ability to understand our own mindset allow us to experience the benefits that the *growth mindset* gives us.
+When we can shift away from our *fixed mindset* we our allowing ourself to have the ability to overcome more challenges.
 This mindfullness growth mindset leads to more successes and experiences.

 ### Who am I

   My name is Czarl Jalos.
 I recently just got out of the Military as Aviation Support Technician, I served for 8 years.
 I've been wanting to pursue the career of Software Engineering since I was young.
-I'm currently residing in Tacoma, WA.
-I'm excited to learn as much as i can with this course to jump start my career as Software Engineer.
+I'm currently residing in Tacoma, WA and a Software Engineer student in Code Fellows.
 See you in my [Github page](https://github.com/cfJalos).